About the show

 The 2012, Oscar-winning screen adaption won this classic show more fans.
 The London production won the Olivier Audience Award for most popular show in 2012 and 2014.

-Dean Chisnall leads the cast as Jean Valjean, starring opposite David Thaxton as Javert.
+Dean Chisnall leads the cast as Jean Valjean, starring opposite Bradley Jaden as Javert.
 Carley Stenson plays Fantine, while Elena Skye plays Eponine.
 Amara Okereke takes the role of Cosette.
 Steven Meo and Vivien Parry play the Thenardiers.
 Toby Miles and Samuel Edwards complete the leading cast as Marius and Enjolras.

 The writing team of Alain Boublil, Claude-Michel Schonberg and Herbert Kretzmer created Les Miserables.
 Trevor Nunn and John Caird adapted and directed it.